#Craft of writing

 Finding Meaning in the Things We Create

 Consider the gilded frame, the illuminated pedestal, the banana duct-taped to the gallery wall.
 Art wants to stand out, to be seen as special, more than just craft.
-I mean, sure, anyone could do it, but who in their right mind would try?
+I mean, sure, anyone could do it, but who in their right mind would?

-From Duchamp’s Fountain (1917) to Bruce Nauman’s Self-Portrait as a Fountain (1970), art in the twentieth century was especially bold.
-In the 1970s, performance artists seemed to try and outdo each other with the amount of self-inflicted pain and humiliation they were willing to suffer: whether running face first into a gallery wall or having themselves nailed to a Volkswagen, these guys wanted attention--and got it.
+From Duchamp’s Fountain (1917) to Bruce Nauman’s Self-Portrait as a Fountain (1970), art has been disruptive and bold, but in the seventies, performance artists seemed to try and outdo each other with the amount of self-inflicted pain and humiliation they were willing to suffer: whether running face first into a gallery wall or having themselves nailed to a Volkswagen, these guys wanted attention--and got it.

 The only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.